Skip to main content

 Regenerative farming is not just a trend – it’s the future of farming.
 Many big businesses have realized that as well, and companies such as Nestlé, Arla, and Carlsberg are demanding regenerative crops.
 Regenerative farming has been shown to increase soil fertility, biodiversity, and resilience in extreme weather conditions such as droughts or excessive precipitation.

-There is no universal definition of regenerative farming principles, but at Agroganic, we work with these five core tenets: 1) minimum soil disturbance, 2) improving soil microbiology 3) permanent plant cover, 4) thoughtful crop rotation, and 5) precision farming to minimize input of fertilizer and pesticides.
+There is no universal definition of regenerative farming principles, but at Agroganic, we work with these four core tenets.

 Plowing and tilling damage the soil structure and leaves it vulnerable to wind and water erosion.
 When the soil’s macro and micro pores are destroyed during soil disturbance, it lessens the soil’s ability to retain water and leaves crops more vulnerable during droughts.
 Soil disturbance also releases CO2 and erodes humus from the soil, decreasing the soil’s fertility.